missionpinball/mpf-docs/tools/imc/index.rst

 Running the iMC does two things:

 1. It launches the MC like normal, loading your game's config files.
-2. It launches a second window which has a multi-line editable text box where you can type or past slide configs.
+2. It launches a second window which has a multi-line editable text box where you can type or paste slide configs.

 The idea is you can use the iMC to keep tweaking and fine-tuning your slide and widget settings in a way that's much easier than starting your game and going through your game to find the slide you're looking for.